lyondhill/socket.io-ruby-client/README.md

 ## Sync vs Async

-You can start the socket io syncronously and then continue with your work this crates threads so be careful.
+You can start the socket io syncronously and then continue with your work.
+This creates threads so be careful.

 ```ruby
 require 'SocketIO'